QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-28-Why Enterprise Architecture matters.md

 title: Why enterprise architecture matters
 author: g-morton
 categories: [Public]
-classification: Unofficial (Everyone)
+classification: Official
 tags: [architecture]
 date: 2024-08-28 04:36:52
-updatedBy: Joyclyn
+updatedBy: sushma-hazari
-updated: 2024-08-28 05:29:50
+updated: 2024-08-29 00:17:58
 likes: 0
 ---

-Enterprise architecture (EA) might seem like a complex, technical concept that only IT professionals need to worry about.
+Enterprise architecture (EA) might seem like complex, technical concept that only IT professionals need to worry about.
 However, it plays a critical role in how organisations operate, especially within the public sector.
 For the Department of Education, EA is not just a nice-to-have—it’s a must-have.
 Let’s explore what EA involves and why it’s essential for success.

 ## What is enterprise architecture (EA)?
 At its core, enterprise architecture aligns an organisation’s IT infrastructure and processes with its strategic objectives.
 This alignment helps manage complexity, reduce costs, and ensure that all parts of the organisation are working towards the same goals.
 Here’s how EA delivers value: